sandrosano/Icinga/readme.md

 # other stuff
 - useful command: docker rm $(docker ps -aq)
-- beware of spaces in yml documents
-- icingacli module enable setup __ for redoing web setup: [](http://172.18.0.12/icingaweb2/setup)
+- "icingacli module enable setup"   for redoing web setup: [http://172.18.0.12/icingaweb2/setup](http://172.18.0.12/icingaweb2/setup)
-- best practice & background for troublesshooting [](https://www.neteye-blog.com/2022/03/hosts-zones-and-broken-icinga-2-configurations/)
+- best practice & background for troublesshooting [link](https://www.neteye-blog.com/2022/03/hosts-zones-and-broken-icinga-2-configurations/)
   - "Also, the configuration broke because the functionalities and configurations related to the concept of monitoring are bound together with settings related to the concept of distributivity.
 So decoupling them can be an effective solution.
 To implement this kind of scenario, we must make use of multiple inheritance: in short, we have to relegate all settings related do Cluster Zones to a dedicated set of Host Templates, which creates another Host Template Tree."

 # Manual config steps